-Every digital typeface from free to a $1,000 font pack goes through a similar design process.
+Every digital typeface from free fonts up to a $1,000 font pack goes through a similar design process.
 It’s rigorous for a beginner and does require an understanding of foundational typographic principles.
 But for what it’s worth, learning how to create a font from scratch is one of the most fulfilling creative endeavors in digital design.

 This guide is meant for hobbyists and typographers who want to get into the world of font design.
-Bear in mind I won’t be covering specific techniques in font creation software, but rather the steps necessary to go from initial idea to completed font.
-At some point you will need a font creation program and I’ll cover the most popular choices to guide you along the way.
+Bear in mind, I won’t be covering specific techniques in font creation software, but rather the steps necessary to go from initial idea to completed font.
+At some point, you will need a font creation program and I’ll cover the most popular choices to guide you along the way.

 Here are the most important things you need to know:

 - Baseline: Where all the letters sit.
 Think of this like a shelf where the bottom of each letter should rest.

 - Overhang: Rounded bottoms of letters like O and B that dip just below the baseline.

 - X-Height: A line representing the height of most lowercase letters (notably the letter “x”).

 - Cap Height: A line representing the height of most capital letters.